If you’d rather hide inside rather than hang out on your tired-looking deck, you need an upgrade.

 5. Wash and Refinish Your Wood Decking

 The ultimate deck makeover is none other than a good cleaning.
-Applying a coat of deck sealant afterwards ensures your wood decking looks great and will last for decades.
+Applying a coat of deck sealant afterward ensures your wood decking looks great and will last for decades.

 Cost: There are many brands of deck cleaning and brightening solutions.
 Some require the deck to be wet; others need the decking to be dry.
 Some are harmful to plants and you’ll have to use plastic sheeting to protect your landscaping.
 Consult the instructions carefully.